 Central Street Housing Options

-The MVOC facility, located at 268 Central Street in Gardner, Ma, supports two housing options.
+The MVOC facility, located at 246 and 268 Central Street in Gardner, Ma, supports several housing options.

-The third floor offers twelve transitional male veterans, single room occupancy units as part of the congregate residential Veterans Administration Grant per Diem Service Intensive Transitional Housing program designed to help homeless and disabled veterans overcome personal challenges and re-establish their place in society.
-Each resident lives and maintains his own room setting but shares common living areas and responsibilities as part of the program under the oversight of a staff case manager, mental health counseling team, and access to the onsite comprehensive service center and food pantry.
+The third floor of 268 Central Street offers twelve transitional single room occupancy units for male veterans as part of the congregate residential Veterans Administration Grant per Diem Service Intensive Transitional Housing program.
+This program is designed to help homeless and disabled veterans overcome personal challenges and re-establish their place in society.
+Each resident lives and maintains their own room setting but shares common living areas and responsibilities as part of the program under the oversight of a staff case manager, mental health counseling team, and access to the onsite comprehensive service center and food pantry.

-The second floor provides seven low-income permanent housing studio apartments for independent veterans looking for a more traditional tenant-landlord scenario.
+The second floor of both 246 and 268 Central Street provides low-income permanent apartments for independent veterans looking for a more traditional tenant-landlord scenario.
 As separate self-contained apartments, the environment is non-gender specific.
-The second-floor housing option also provides an onsite coin-operated common laundry area and patio/balcony for residents only.
+This option also provides an onsite coin-operated common laundry area and patio/balcony for residents only.

 Both options are ADA compliant, maintained as clean and sober environments, and have controlled access as additional safety for the residents.